We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

-The aim of Guilford Technical Community College is to make sure your courses expand on what you’ve learned previously.
+Guilford Technical Community College aims to make sure your courses expand on what you’ve learned previously.
 You know, like beating levels in a video game.
 Some states’ residents are not eligible for the online game design program.
 Those who are, have a good option with Guilford Tech!

 Guilford Technical Community College is accredited by the Southern Association of Colleges and Schools, Commission on Colleges.

 The Art Institute of Pittsburgh—Online Division

-The Art Institute of Pittsburgh offers an online Game Art and Design course, where students can earn Bachelor Degrees for said program.
+The Art Institute of Pittsburgh offers an online Game Art and Design course, where students can earn Bachelor’s Degrees for the said program.
 This degree requires 180 credit hours.
 The curriculum they offer is comparable to other curriculums from schools on this list.

 They tackle skills like scriptwriting, character design, storyboarding, gameplay strategies, level design, and game production.
 Where the Art Institute of Pittsburgh shines is in the career services department.
 From the very first day of enrollment, you get access to career resources.

 These include internship and freelancing opportunity access, resume-building software, career assessment tools, and other helpful resources.
 Even after graduation the Art Institute of Pittsburgh still offers you interview preparation help, cover letter, and resume refinement services, and job search tools based on your chosen field and your geographic location.